BigDru/blog/content/posts/20241105-taking-apart-once-human-game-files.md

 ---

 ## Problem
-My buddy's birthday is coming up and he's really gotten into Once Human recently.
-If you don't know, this is an apocalyptic, zombie shoot and loot game with pet slaves and base building.
+My buddy's birthday is coming up and he's really gotten into an online video game called Once Human recently.
 I played with him for a while and we had a great time!

 While considering what to get him for his birthday, I decided that 3D printing a figure from the game would be perfect.
 However, the game's models are not publically available.
 So some data mining needs to happen.